 The next day, we checked out of the hotel at 9 am and we had to catch our train from Madgaon, scheduled to leave at 11:45 am.
 There was this moment where we thought we might miss the train but luckily we didn’t.

 After reaching CSMT, Mumbai at midnight, we caught the last local and reached back home, safely.

 Although it seems like a usual tour, the charm that it brought within me is something that I will cherish forever.
 Also, the bonding that I and Sumit had before, strengthened further.

 My name is Jayanth Iyer.
 I belong to a Tamil family and love to curate travel stories and blogs.
 Abeonaz has been a platform where I can see the right blend of travel and stories.
-Traveling the golden quadrilateral of India is one of my dreams!
+Traveling to the golden quadrilateral of India is one of my dreams!